niket-co/niket-co/README.md

 - 👋 Hi, I’m @niket-co
-- 👀 I’m interested in data analytics
+- 👀 I’m a Data Scientist
-- 🌱 I’m currently learning python
+- 🌱 I’m have experience building models to aid various use cases
 - 💞️ I’m looking to collaborate on various data analytics problems
 - 📫 How to reach me niket620535@gmail.com